wolfjazz/fixed-point-math/README.md

 ### Further Ideas

-- Function to static-assert sq value range at compile-time (e.g. after a complicated calculation)
+- Function to static-assert Sq value range at compile-time (e.g. after a complicated calculation)
-- relimit_v<newMin, newMax>(value) that re-limits a value at runtime (in contrast to relimit_t that only creates a new type)

 ## This Library